MicrosoftDocs/powerbi-docs/powerbi-docs/includes/power-bi-paginated-service-prerequisites.md

 License requirements for Power BI paginated reports (.rdl files) are the same as for [Power BI reports](license-capabilities.md) (.pbix files).

-- You don't need a license to [download Power BI Report Builder](https://go.microsoft.com/fwlink/?linkid=2086513) from the Microsoft Download Center for free.
 - With a free license, you can publish paginated reports to My Workspace in the Power BI service.
 For more information, see [Feature availability for users with free licenses in the Power BI service](../consumer/end-user-features.md#licenses).
 - With a Power BI Pro license or a PPU license, you can publish paginated reports to other workspaces.
 You also need at least a [contributor role](../collaborate-share/service-roles-new-workspaces.md#workspace-roles) in the workspace.
+- You don't need [Power BI Report Builder](../paginated-reports/report-builder-power-bi.md) to create a paginated report in the Power BI service.